redoral/projectzero/README.md

-# Witcher 3 Beastiary API 🐺
+# The Witcher 3 Beastiary API 🐺
 A RESTFul API that provides the name, type, susceptibility, and loot drops of each monster.
 ## Usage
 This API uses [Express](https://expressjs.com/) for routing endpoints and [DynamoDB](https://aws.amazon.com/dynamodb/) to store and retrieve each monster.
-The server returns a **JSON object** of each monster as a response.
+The server returns a **JSON object** of each monster's information as a response.

 ### Getting Monsters